NEIIST-DevTeam/Examples-FenixEdu/README.md

 `EXAMPLE` is the domain name set by your server.

 This is the URL that will be loaded after a user has authenticated.
 If the domain isn't recognized by DSI, authentication will fail.
-Luckly for us, our user spaces in Sigma (technically Omega) are all allowed.
+Luckly for us, spaces in Sigma (technically Omega) are all allowed.
 Therefore, if you serve the page from a group space, it will look something like this:

 ```
 https://groups.tecnico.ulisboa.pt/~GROUP.daemon/EXAMPLE/index.php